CosmicTechie/CosmicTechie/README.md

 - 👀 I’m interested in Technology and Cosmos.
 - 🌱 I’m currently learning to implement Data Science and a lot more.
 - 💞️ I’m looking to collaborate on Machine Learning and Programming.
-- ### Power comes in response to the need, not desire.
 <!--- 📫 How to reach me? : -->
+### Power Comes in Response to a Need, not a Desire.
 <!---
 CosmicTechie/CosmicTechie is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.